Martin Hattala

-Martin Hatala (4 November 1821 in Trstená, Kingdom of Hungary – 11 December 1903 in Prague) was a Slovakian pedagogue, Roman Catholic priest, theologian and linguist.
-He is best known for his reform of the Štúr's Slovak language, so-called Hodža-Hattala reform, in which he introduced the etymological principle to the Slovak language.
+Martin Hattala (4 November 1821 in Trstená, Kingdom of Hungary – 11 December 1903 in Prague) was a Slovak pedagogue, Catholic priest, theologian, and linguist.
+He is best known for his reform of Štúr's Slovak language, called the Hodža–Hattala reform, in which he introduced the etymological principle to the Slovak language.

-Hatala was a faculty member of the University of Prague.
+Hattala was a faculty member of the University of Prague.
 He was also a member of the academies of Bohemia and Russian Empire.

 His collection of work was purchased and is now part of the Library of Congress’s Slavic collection.